rajwithcodes/Roomly/README.md

 🙌 Acknowledgements
 Inspired by real-estate and hostel listing platforms.

-Built as a learning project using Express and MongoDB.
+Built as a learning project using Express, MongoDB, and EJS.